Alienor134/alienlab/README.md

 Example of use:

-Simple plot, takes as input X and Y, arrays or lists of arrays whe plotting multiple curves.
+Simple plot, takes as input X and Y, arrays or lists of arrays when plotting multiple curves.
 ```
 import numpy as np
 import alienlab.plot as figure